lephare-photoz/lephare/docs/detailed.rst

   at a level of 1% with respect to most of the calibration scheme considered at long wavelength and thus no correction is required.
-A special warning for MIPS calibration, where depending on the calibration scheme, a correction up to 7%, may be applied.
+A special warning for MIPS calibration, where depending on the calibration scheme, a correction up to 7%, may be applied to the predicted magnitudes when computed.